Focus Groups for Community Health

 Trainings

-We provide trainings for community health partners on a range of health and wellness topics.
-By sharing knowledge and resources, we aim to support thriving communities throughout the region.
+We provide training and technical assistance for community health partners on a range of topics.
+By building capacity of our community health partners through skill development and resource sharing, we aim to support thriving communities throughout Wisconsin.

 Trauma-Informed Approaches for Community Health